Financial aid •

 If you’re willing to sacrifice potential scheduling flexibility, finding an off-campus job could open you up to more pay and better career development opportunities.

 You could even look for an internship in your major.
-These tend to pay well, and assuming your internship isn’t for credit, it’ll look great on your resume.
+These tend to pay well, and it’ll look great on your resume.
 As a result, you might land an awesome job right out of college.

 Your college probably has an online job board where you can start your search.
 You can also contact individual departments.